-Students must submit an application form and documentation substantiating the reasons for requesting inactive status.
-Students must be in good academic standing.

-- Chi University Inactive Status Review Committee (3 members) reviews the reason for requesting inactive status.
+- Students must submit an application form and documentation substantiating the reasons for requesting inactive status.
+Students must be in good academic standing. - Chi University Inactive Status Review Committee (3 members) reviews the reason for requesting inactive status.
 The request is either approved or denied.
 The panel members will consist of the President, the Executive VP, and a faculty member.
 The documentation for approval or denial is retained in the students' academic file. - The inactive status may not exceed 24 months.
 If students do not return within 24 months, they will be administratively withdrawn from the program and will need to reapply. - The circumstances in which students would be eligible for inactive status include, but are not limited to serious medical problems, pregnancy, military duty, or death of an immediate family member.
-Exceptions to these circumstances are made at the discretion of the Inactive Status Review Committee. - Students may only request and be approved for inactive status once during their enrollment. - Students placed on inactive status will be counted as "still studying" for the duration of the period. - Students must indicate their interest and intent to return once per year during the inactive status period. - While students are in inactive status, the duration of the inactive status does not count toward the 5 years that students have to complete all requirements of the MSTCVM program.
+Exceptions to these circumstances are made at the discretion of the Inactive Status Review Committee. - Students may only request and be approved for inactive status once during their enrollment. - Students placed on inactive status will be counted as "still studying" for the duration of the period. - Students must indicate their interest and intent to return once per year during the inactive status period. - While students are in inactive status, the duration of the inactive status does not count towards program completion time.